kex-y/M4000x_LEAN_formalisation/README.md

-# Leanstuff
+# M40001_LEAN_Formalisation

-Formalising the M40001 lecture notes in LEAN
+Formalising the M40001 lecture notes in LEAN (mostly done!)

-Some other files too where I try to prove random theorems!
+Some other files too in which I try to prove random theorems!